fmatter/cariban_nps/docs/np-discont-slides/content/main.md

 * apparent discontinuous noun phrases are not constituents
     * they are prosodically integrated afterthoughts
     * usually not translated as afterthought (!)
-* no evidence that even continuous coreferential elements are constituents
+* no strong evidence that even continuous coreferential elements are constituents
+    * arguments of postpositions?
     * contrast with bona fide possessive NPs
     * possible exception: incipient [DEM N] in [lg](aka), [lg](mak), [lg](yab)
 * raises questions about discontinuous constituents in general